hirethisdeveloper/ADT-Pulse-Track/README.md

 # ADT Pulse Track

-ADT Pulse Track is a general purpose utility used to connect to an IMAP enabled email account that is set up to receive ADT Pulse alerts which then parses each alert and inserts it into a mysql database table.
+ADT Pulse Track is a general purpose NodeJS utility used to connect to an IMAP enabled email account that is set up to receive ADT Pulse alerts which then parses each alert and inserts it into a mysql database table.
 This can be used as a stepping stone for home automation and logging.